akmiccom/dailydictation/markdown/DailyDictation_conversation_English.md

 ## 94. Meeting an old friend

+I can't believe it's been almost five years since we last saw each other.
+Yeah, it's crazy how time flies.
+How have you been?
+I've been good!
+I just moved to a new city for work.
+What about you?
+I've been busy with my job too, but I'm still in the same place.
+Are you liking your new city?
+Yes, it's great!
+There's so much to explore.
+I just miss some old friends.
+We should catch up more often and not let so much time pass.

 ## 95. Using public transportation

+Did you take the bus to work today?
+Yes, I did.
+It was on time today.
+How about you?
+I took the subway.
+It was a bit crowded but faster than the bus.
+Do you think you'll keep using the subway or try the bus sometime?
+I'm not sure.
+The subway is faster, but the bus has nice views.
+I understand.
+Both have good and bad points.

 ## 96. Cafeteria menu

+Do you know what's on the menu at the cafeteria today?
+They have grilled chicken,
+a vegetarian pasta,
+and a soup of the day.
+Do you know if they have any gluten-free options?
+I'm trying to avoid gluten.
+Let me check...
+Okay, the grilled chicken is gluten-free.
+They also have a quinoa salad that should be safe.
+Great, thanks!
+Do you have any idea what the soup of the day is?
+I think it's mushroom soup,
+but you might want to ask them to be sure.

 ## 97. Weekend plans

+It's been raining all week.
+Any plans for the weekend?
+I was hoping to go hiking,
+but it doesn't look promising with this weather.
+How about you?
+I had plans to visit the beach, but I might have to cancel, too.
+Have you checked the forecast?
+Any chance it'll clear up?
+Not really.
+Looks like we might need to find some indoor activities instead.
+Maybe we could just watch some movies or read a book.

 ## 98. Visiting a national park